cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 Suggested implementation
 ------------------------
 We suggest that you implement the Speedtest API as a GCP Appengine Standard Java app using Spring Boot and Spring Cloud.
-The [reference application](https://github.com/cx-cloud-101/gcp-speedtest-api) is implemented using Kotlin and Gradle as the build tool, you may chose Java 8 and/or maven if you prefer.
+The [reference application](https://github.com/cx-cloud-101/gcp-speedtest-api) is implemented using Kotlin and Maven as the build tool, you may choose Java and/or Gradle if you prefer.

 ### API
 Implement the following API.